Russia’s ally in Libya is battered by defeats. But Moscow has wider goals to expand its influence.

 How the Kremlin’s fingerprints escalated Libya’s conflict, threatening a wider war in the Middle East

-“Russia wants a foothold in Libya and that’s a fact,” said Russian military analyst Pavel Felgenhauer of the Jamestown Foundation, adding it was not yet clear that Putin plans a major Syria-style intervention.
+“Russia wants a foothold in Libya, and that’s a fact,” said Russian military analyst Pavel Felgenhauer of the Jamestown Foundation, adding that it is not yet clear whether Putin plans a major Syria-style intervention.

-“In Syria in 2015, there was a deliberate decision to begin a major operation to deploy forces,” he added.
-“Here, there are different opinions on how to proceed and it’s not clear that there has been a decision to do in Libya what was done in Syria.
+“In Syria in 2015, there was a deliberate decision to begin a major operation to deploy forces,” Felgenhauer said.
+“Here, there are different opinions on how to proceed, and it’s not clear that there has been a decision to do in Libya what was done in Syria.”

-He noted that pro-Kremlin websites and Russian TV have not been trying to “whip up public support” to intensify the Russian involvement in Libya against Turkey and its allies in Libya.
+He noted that pro-Kremlin websites and Russian TV have not been trying to “whip up public support” to intensify Russian involvement against Turkey and its allies in Libya.
 Putin also remains in close contact with Turkey’s president, Recep Tayyip Erdogan.

-“That means,” Felgenhaur said, “there is no such political decision for a head-on collision at the moment.”
+“That means there is no such political decision for a head-on collision at the moment,” Felgenhaur said.

-Turkey, however, had ramped up its military aid to the U.N.-backed side, deploying attack drones to drive Hifter’s forces back.
+Turkey, however, has ramped up its military aid to the U.N.-backed side, deploying attack drones to drive back Hifter’s forces.
 It also sent in up to 13,000 mercenaries, according to the Syrian Observatory for Human Rights, many of them Syrian fighters who were allied with Turkey against Assad.

 What do the warplanes mean?